 Regular cleaning away of mould is very important.

-To remove the mould wipe down the effected area with a weak bleach cloth or a preparatory mouldicide or fungicidal wash, always follow the manufacturer's instructions.
+To remove the mould, wipe down the affected area with a weak bleach cloth or a preparatory mouldicide or fungicidal wash, always follow the manufacturer's instructions.
 Spray containers can be obtained from retailers and mould kits can be obtained from specialist suppliers.